 After the configuration process, there are additional tasks required in order to begin sharing files on the network.
-All procedures for the configuration tasks may be found in the NAS b3000 v2 administration guide.
+All procedures for the configuration tasks may be found in the NAS e7000 v2 administration guide.
 These include:

-- Configuring Physical storage using the appropriate storage configuration utility for the SAN that is in use.
-In the case of the MSA1000 the Array Configuration Utility off of the Disk Tab of the WEB UI should be selected.
-If this is a cluster install, please read Chapter 4 of this guide or the cluster section of the administration guide. - Configuring the Logical storage using the Logical Disk Manager by selecting Disks and Volumes from the Disk Tab of the Web UI.
+- Configuring physical storage using the appropriate storage configuration utility for the SAN that is in use.
+If this is a cluster install, please read Chapter 4 of this guide or the cluster section of the administration guide. - Configuring the logical storage using the Logical Disk Manager by selecting Disks and Volumes from the Disk Tab of the Web UI.
 If this is a cluster install, please read Chapter 4 of this guide or the cluster section of the administration guide. - Establishing file folders and file shares using the Shares Tab of the Web UI.
 If this is a cluster install, please read the cluster section of the administration guide for special setup procedures. - Creating Local Users and Groups if desired from the Users Tab of the Web UI.
 This step may not be required in environments where a domain is present. - Creating access permissions to the folders and shares.
-If this is a cluster install, please read the cluster section of the administration guide for special setup procedures. - Activating the iLO key (locate the Integrated Lights-Out Advanced Pack License Installation Card found in the country kit and follow the enclosed instructions)
+If this is a cluster install, please read the cluster section of the administration guide for special setup procedures. - Activating the iLO key (locate the Integrated Lights-Out Advanced Pack License Installation Card found in the country kit and follow the enclosed instructions).